List of England One Day International cricket records: Most career dismissals

 A wicket-keeper can be credited with the dismissal of a batsman in two ways, caught or stumped.
 A fair catch is taken when the ball is caught fully within the field of play without it bouncing after the ball has touched the striker's bat or glove holding the bat, Laws 5.6.2.2 and 5.6.2.3 state that the hand or the glove holding the bat shall be regarded as the ball striking or touching the bat while a stumping occurs when the wicket-keeper puts down the wicket while the batsman is out of his ground and not attempting a run.

-Current England wicket-keeper Jos Buttler has made the ninth-most dismissals in ODIs as a designated wicket-keeper, with Sri Lanka's Kumar Sangakkara and Australian Adam Gilchrist heading the list.
+Current England wicket-keeper Jos Buttler has made the seventh-most dismissals in ODIs as a designated wicket-keeper, with Sri Lanka's Kumar Sangakkara and Australian Adam Gilchrist heading the list.

 Most career catches

-Buttler is ninth on the list of most catches in ODIs as a designated wicket-keeper.
+Buttler is sixth on the list of most catches in ODIs as a designated wicket-keeper.

 Most career stumpings

-Buttler is ranked 11th in stumpings, in a list headed by MS Dhoni of India followed by Sri Lankans Sangakkara and Romesh Kaluwitharana.
+Buttler is ranked joint-ninth in number of ODI stumpings, in a list headed by MS Dhoni of India followed by Sri Lankans Sangakkara and Romesh Kaluwitharana.